From the Upanishads

 Reflections on the subtle origins of existence, resident within us all

-The following is a translation of the Brihadaranyaka Upanishad’s chapter four, section four, from The Principal Upanishads by S. Radhakrishnan.
-This Upanishad belongs to the Shukla Yajurveda.
-The following verses, 1 to 13, edited for clarity, are part of a dialogue between King Janaka of Videha and Sage Yajnavalka .
+The following is a translation of the Svetasvatara Upanishad from The Principal Upanishads by S. Radhakrishnan.
+This Upanishad belongs to the Krishna Yajurveda.
+The following verses, 1 to 16 are drawn from Chapter 1 and have been lightly edited for clarity.

 1 Those who philosophize about Brahman state: “What is the cause of creation?
 Is it Brahman?
 Whence are we born?
 By what do we live?
 On what are we established?
 O ye who know Brahman, tell us of who presides over our lives, which are of varied conditions of pleasures and pains.

 2 Time, inherent nature, necessity, chance, the elements, the womb or the person, should they be considered as the cause?
 It cannot be a combination of these because of the existence of the soul.
 Even the soul is powerless in respect to the cause of pleasure and pain.

 3 Those who were devoted to meditation saw the self-power of the Divine hidden in its own qualities.
 He is the One who rules over all these causes, from time to the soul.